 While insects and other creepy crawlies are very well represented in a fen environment, they are rather scarce on raised and blanket bogs.
 The lack of overwintering opportunities, a limited food supply and fluctuating water levels make this an unattractive environment for most species.
-The bog pools provide the best environment for insects.
+Only the bog pools provide an acceptable environment for some insects.
 Water boatmen and water skaters are a common sight on the surface while the great diving beetle spends most of its life, both as a larva and an adult, under water using its paddle shaped legs to glide through its kingdom and feed on tadpoles, up to 20 a day.
-Two very unique spiders are also at home in the pools and ditches.
+Two very unique spiders are also at home in the pools and ditches of the bog.
 The water or diving bell spider spends most of its life under water by creating doomed webs and filing them with air bubbles, the diving bells that gave the spider its name.
-The other spider, the raft spider, is Ireland’s largest and also known as Jesus spider because of its ability to walk on water and can easily be identified by its broad white-yellow stripes that run along each side of its body.
+The other spider, the raft spider, is Ireland’s largest arachnid and also known as Jesus spider because of its ability to walk on water.
+It can easily be identified by its broad white-yellow stripes that run along each side of its body.
 The raft spider lurks in the mosses at the edge of the pool and dashes across the surface once potential prey is being spotted.

 The pools also provide the perfect breeding ground for midges and mosquitoes including the infamous and biting Culicoides impunctatus that can turn any summer visit to the bog into a nightmare.
-The latter are a main prey for dragonflies and damselflies.
+It is only the females that live on blood which they get mainly from cattle, sheep or humans, but in their search for food they often become prey themselves.
+Midges and mosquitoes are the main food source for dragonflies and damselflies.
 While the nymphs feed on the larvae in the bog pools the adult dragonflies and damselflies take the hunt to the air.
-Watching these elegant insects zigzagging across the bog on a warm summer day is one of the great events in nature aviation.
+Watching these elegant insects zigzagging across the bog on a warm summer day is one of the greatest events in nature aviation.

 The wet environment of peatlands should be ideal for molluscs but surprisingly these invertebrates are rather rare.
 The only common representative is the black slug which can mainly be found on blanket bogs.
-Raised bogs are virtually mollusc free which however doesn’t mean there aren’t any.
-In 1999 the rare Vertigo geyeri, one of 8 known whorl snail species known in Ireland, was discovered at Killaun Bog in County Offaly.
-These tiny snails grow only to a size of 2-3 millimetres and prefer the outer fringes of the raised bog where they can have access to mineral rich water.
+Raised bogs are virtually mollusc free however there are some species that like to reside at the edge of peatlands.
+In 1999 the rare Vertigo geyeri, one of 8 whorl snail species known in Ireland, was discovered at Killaun Bog in County Offaly.
+These tiny snails grow only to a size of 2-3 millimetres and prefer the outer fringes of the raised bog where they can have access to mineral rich water which they need to sustain their shell.
 Because these outer fringes were often the first areas of the bog that fell victim to private or industrial turf cutting these molluscs lost most of their habitat.

-Blanket bog is a relatively rare habitat and Ireland holds 8% of the world’s blanket bogs.
-The formation of the blanket bogs began in a similar way and at a similar time than the development of raised bogs.
-The blanket bogs originated in water filled hallows or shallow lakes and began to form in those damp places shortly after the last glaciation.
-For a few millennia the blanket bogs only thrived in those isolated and confined spots.
-With the beforementioned change in the climate these pockets of blanket bog began to spread.
-The increased precipitation washed out minerals from the soil which were deposited further down in the ground where over time an impenetrable layer known as iron pan was formed.
+Blanket bog is a relatively rare habitat and Ireland holds 8% of all the world’s blanket bogs.
+The formation of these special peatlands began in a similar way and at a similar time than that of the raised bogs.
+Blanket bogs originated in water filled hallows or shallow lakes where peat began to form shortly after the last glaciation and for a few millennia these small peat pockets stayed confined to those isolated spots.
+With the change in climate however the small areas of blanket bog began to grow.
+The increased precipitation washed out minerals from the top layer of the soil and deposited them further down in the ground.
+Over time the minerals accumulated and formed an impenetrable layer known as iron pan.
 As a result the ground became waterlogged which attracted the typical blanket bog flora dominated by grasses and sedges.
 Purple moor grass, black bog rush, deer sedge and bog cotton are the most common species.
-Wildflowers like milkwort, tormentil, lousewort and various heather species are also widespread as are the carnivourus butterworts and sundews.
-The mountain bogs in addition feature bog asphodel, bog rosemary, crowberry and billberry.
-Sphagnum and other mosses also occur but in much smaller numbers as they do in the raised bogs.
-As a consequence blanket bogs have a lower water storage capacity than raised bogs and are dependent on regular precipitation.
-To keep a blanket bog alive 1200mm of rain, drizzle or fog per year, spread out over at least 235 days are necessary.
-Another difference that sets raised bog and blanket bog apart is its growth.
-As the name suggests blanket bog spreads out over the landscape like a blanket unlike the raised bog that takes a vertical approach that results in its dome shape.
-Blanket bogs therefor only reach a depths of 2 – 6 meters.
-While the raised bogs of the midlands carry a gentle and embracing atmosphere the blanket bogs of the west coast emit a wild and desolate spirit.
-Especially the seemingly endless undulating carpets of the Roundstone Bog Complex in Connemara and the menacing landscape of Erris and Ballycroy in County Mayo with stark mountains ranges in the distance are the epitaphs of loneliness.
+Wildflowers like milkwort, tormentil, lousewort and various heather species are also widespread as are the carnivorous butterworts and sundews.
+The mountain bogs also feature bog asphodel, bog rosemary, crowberry and bilberry.
+Sphagnum and other mosses also occur but in much smaller numbers as they do in raised bogs.
+As a consequence, blanket bogs have a lower water storage capacity than raised bogs and are dependent on regular precipitation.
+To keep a blanket bog alive 1200mm of rain, drizzle or fog per year, spread out over at least 235 days is necessary.